Promoting Participation in Discussions

 • Include a list of discussion ideas for each of the seven types of discussion prompts discussed in the Discussion Board Design section of the proposal (see next page for example).

 • Group students weekly in order to collaborate and post several questions.
-Reassign these groups weekly to allow interactions with other students.
+Reassign these groups to allow interactions with other students.

 • Post a superior, average, and poorly written discussion board posts in order to model the desired level of scholarly writing that is expected.